Celebration Cruise Line

 Celebration Cruise Line Ships

-There are a few important things to note, regarding cabins.
-As the ship is a converted cruise ferry, cabins are generally quite small, with roughly 50 being of the upper-lower berth variety.
+That isn't surprising, given its history; the ship began as a converted car ferry.
+That means cabins are generally quite small, with roughly 50 being of the upper-lower berth variety.
 Moreover, there are no true balconies.
-(There are four suites with enclosed balcony configurations.)
-That's because the open deck space is somewhat limited, also attributable to the fact that the ship was built as a cruise ferry that served in icy climes.
+(There are, however, four suites with enclosed balcony configurations.)
+That's because the open deck space is somewhat limited, also attributable to the fact that the ship was originally built for icy climes.

 You are checking prices for: